Joyous Celebration

 Joyous Celebration is a South African gospel group formed by Mthunzi Namba, Jabu Hlongwane and Lindelani Mkhize in 1994.

-Their debut studio album Joyous Celebration, Vol. 9 (2005), became their best-selling album and certified 2 × platinum in South Africa.
+Their 9th album Joyous Celebration, Vol. 9 (2005), became their best-selling album and certified 2 × platinum in South Africa.
 Joyous Celebration's accolades includes: 15 South African Music Awards, 2 Metro FM Music Awards, 2 One Gospel Awards, 2 Crown Gospel Awards and, 1 Africa Gospel Music Award.

 History

 In the early 1990s, Lindelani Mkhize, Mthunzi Namba and Jabu Hlongwane met each other at a concert in Durban, South Africa and became close friends.
 With different musical backgrounds and careers, the three friends came together and formed a group called "Family Factory" with different singers.
 Although Family Factory recorded their own music, the group often sang background vocals for many local and international artists that were touring South Africa.

 In their interviews, the former members and founders of the group have shared how they (on one evening) performed at an empty venue in Cape Town with only few people attending their show and the record label, Sony Music Africa (which funded the group), withdrew their support for the group as they viewed the concept of Family Factory as a "waste of time", but they still continued to perform until more people attended their show on the next evening.
 During this era when traditional gospel music was huge thing in South Africa, Family Factory introduced a contemporary sound that was more Western with more English songs.

 During the early 1990s and mid-1990s, there were high tensions in South Africa due to political violence that plagued many communities and due to these turbulent times, many people feared that there would be chaos in South Africa.
 Luckily, South Africa managed gain independence in a peaceful way.
 As a result, Family Factory wanted to host an event and a recorded project in 1996 where they would thank God for the country's peaceful transition to democracy and celebrate God's grace and miracle for the freedom that South Africa had finally received.
 Because they were celebrating joyously, they named that project and event "Joyous Celebration".